-Five Ways to Improve Your Warehouse P&L
+Five Ways to Improve Your P&L

-Warehouse operations are complex.
+Manufacturing internal logistics are complex.
 The real challenge for a great number of facilities is prioritizing the right areas of focus for the greatest impact on your P&L.

 1. Manage labor more efficiently

 While all five strategies are vitally important, managing labor more efficiently has perhaps the greatest impact on driving improving your P&L. One reason is that labor generally takes up a big chunk of a total warehouse operation’s budget.
 When the right people are put in place and properly trained, turnover is reduced.
 This can have a significant positive and lasting impact on the organizational bottom line.
-“Labor is the largest variable cost in any warehouse,” says James Flora, solutions consultant, warehouse & distribution at Canon.
+“Labor is the largest variable cost in any manufacturing internal logistics operation,” says James Flora, solutions consultant, warehouse & distribution at Canon.
 “Knowing this, companies are putting a bigger focus on automating, training and helping workers keep their specialized skills updated.”

 Consider the time, expense, and resources it takes to onboard and train a new employee, only to have that individual leave.
 If your warehouse has a 50% turnover rate, that scenario becomes very costly and very quickly.
 By working with a reliable, experienced managed service partner that manages people, processes and technology, companies can effectively align demand with labor resources to create a more efficient operation.
-They no longer have to shoulder the financial burden of attracting and retaining the right staff, for example, because that responsibility is handed off to a provider like Canon, which offers that up as part of its basic service infrastructure.

 2. Improve productivity to drive faster shipping and invoicing, and higher profitability

-Higher productivity leads to higher profitability.
-One of the easiest ways to enhance productivity in the warehouse is by processing orders more effectively.
-Whether managed internally or in conjunction with a service provider, assessing and deploying the right tools, systems and processes—all while implementing an effective training culture—can produce significant productivity gains.
+Higher productivity can lead to higher profitability.
+One of the easiest ways to enhance operational productivity is by processing orders more effectively.
+Whether managed internally or in conjunction with a service provider, assessing and deploying the right tools, systems

 The most productive fulfillment operations also focus on continuous improvement and are regularly reviewing their process performance, automation maturity levels and customer satisfaction.
 Equipped with accurate metrics and data, organizations can make better decisions and continually improve their velocity.
-“Warehouse profitability is heavily dependent on having the right measurements and systems in place,” Flora points out, “so that you can identify optimization opportunities and also have the right expertise in place to develop solutions that keep the products moving through the facility.”
+“Operational profitability is heavily dependent on having the right measurements and systems in place,” Flora points out, “so that you can identify optimization opportunities and also have the right expertise in place to develop solutions that keep the products moving through the facility.”

 3. Institute programs that can minimize risk to ultimately reduce worker compensation claims and litigation

-Warehouse associates who are not professionally trained or up to speed on best practices, for example, may experience more accidents than a team undergoing regular training.
-While this may seem fairly obvious, the majority of warehouse executives are not as focused on safety as they should be.
-And, depending on a company’s accounting practices, many warehouse management costs—such those incurred as a result of accidents due to bad safety practices—are hidden.
-“It’s not obvious how much a bad safety culture is costing you,” says Joe Tague, director, warehouse management at Canon.
+And, depending on a company’s accounting practices, many operational management costs—such those incurred as a result of accidents due to bad safety practices—are hidden.
+“It’s not obvious how much a bad safety culture is costing you,” says Wisdom.
 “The costs of litigation alone can eat into a company’s P&L.”

 While compensation claims for myriad different issues can add up quickly, those expenses aren’t always immediately recognized or factored into a warehouse’s overall operating budget.